IntelliTect/Coalesce/docs/pages/modeling/model-components/methods.rst

     Primitives & Dates
         Primitive values (numerics, strings, booleans, enums) and dates (:csharp:`DateTime`, :csharp:`DateTimeOffset`, and nullable variants) are accepted as parameters to be passed from the client to the method call.
     Objects
         Any object types may be passed to the method call.
 These may be existing :ref:`EntityModels` or :ref:`ExternalTypes`.
 When invoking the method on the client, the object's properties will only be serialized one level deep.
-If an object parameter has additional child object properties, they will not be included in the invocation of the method - only the object's primitive & date properties will be serialized.
+If an object parameter has additional child object properties, they will not be included in the invocation of the method - only the object's primitive & date properties will be deserialized from the client.
     :csharp:`<YourDbContext> db`
         If the method has a parameter of the same type as your DbContext class, the current DbContext will be passed to the method call.
 For :ref:`Services` which don't have a defined backing EF context, this is treated as having an implicit :csharp:`[Inject]` attribute.
     :csharp:`ClaimsPrincipal user`